jorshbag/project-voltron/README.md

 ## Assumptions
 * When you run the build, you do so knowing it could be destructive.
 Author is not responsible for breaking your environment :)
-* You will always go through Cloudflare to hit the endpoint(s).
-Direct access to any VM outside of Cloudflare (over http, https, or ssh) is not allowed and will need to be opened up upon request.

 ## Useage
 * `./build.sh`